ef-carbon/ef-hello-pairing-interview/README.md

 Below is a design we have provided.
 We would like to see you implement an API that will provide the data for the mobile application.

 / *** Design ***/

+We have already collected the user's progress and have that stored in a JSON file `progress.json` as well as the structure of the lessons `lessons.json`.
+We would like you to use these data sources in your solution.

+The pairing session is for X hours long, but we won't spend the whole time writing code.
+We like to leave plenty of time at the end for you to ask us any questions.
+Don't feel you have to rush a solution, you will not be judged on how far you get.
+We would much rather you give us a solution that you are proud of and feel best displays how you approach solving a problem.

 ### Requirements